 - Ex-Treasury officials end Nigeria sanctions push

-- Afghan group adds third lobbying firm
+- Afghan group adds fourth lobbying firm

 - Bermuda invites Black Caucus members to ruling party’s convention

 - Texas firm drops two from Pakistan account

 - BGR ends Poland defense lobbying